 A couple of years ago an e-visa (electronic visa) was introduced as a third method of acquiring a Visa to travel to Vietnam for citizens of 40 countries wanting a single entry Tourist Visa and staying less than one month.
 There’s a really good comparison table on vietnam-visa.com to understand which of the two online options is best for you.

-Annoyingly it turns out you currently (until 30 June 2018) are exempt from requiring a Visa if you’re staying up to 15 days and are from France, Italy, Germany, Spain or the UK (I also hold a UK Passport) but I didn’t discover that until I was researching for this post.
-Parts of Asia and the Nordic also have this waiver in place.
+You are exempt from requiring a Visa if you’re staying up to 15 days and are from one of these 24 countries which include the UK.
+I also hold a UK Passport but I didn’t discover that until I was researching for this post.

 This was my first time visiting less developed countries so I made an appointment with The Travel Doctor in Wellington to find out what I needed.
 I came away immunised against Tetanus, Diphtheria, Hepatitis A and Typhoid, as well as with a Gastro Kit and Insect repellent.

 Have you experienced conflicting advice on requirements to travel somewhere?
 Pin the image below to find this advice later!